microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/MallKiosk.md

 * The workflow starts with a snapshot from the webcam.
 To do that just wait until the target audience is in the frame and click on the Camera button in the camera preview.
 * Depending on the people’s ages and gender (or identity) a recommended product is displayed in the screen.
 * To start over just click on the Refresh button and the webcam preview will restart and be ready for another snapshot.
-* The recommendations are configurable via the Settings page.
+* The recommendations are configurable via the Settings button.
 The format is a self-explanatory set of URLs.
 It provides a way to define a set of generic recommendations based on gender/age/# of people, personalized recommendations based on people’s names, as well as recommendation overrides based on spoken keywords or sentiment.

 # Analyzing the reaction to a recommendation